memphis-cs-projects/indigo-s24/README.md

-# Team xxxx
+# Team Team Indigo

 ## Team Members

-- xxxx
+- Nagarjunn Reddy Dudipala

 ## How to Initialize and Run the App